Table of Contents

 - Contributes at least 5% to their TSP every month (for the full DoD matching contributions).

-I think are a lot of ways that a service member can do this and I’ll give an example.
+I think there are many ways that a service member can do this, and I’ll give an example.

-Disclaimer: this is not advice and merely an example of one service member making contributions while in a combat zone.
+Disclaimer: This is not advice but merely an example of one service member contributing while in a combat zone.

 Assumptions: